rfdrake/cibh/README.md

 right now to people familiar with it, but who may have forgotten some of the features it has.

-# Step 1: Build the other tools
+# Build the other tools

 I suggest you run this on a modern linux box, or freebsd if you insist.
 Whichever you choose, use a package manager to install the dependencies.